 #12.
 Jabra Elite Sport True Wireless Earbuds

-There’s wireless, and then there’s true wireless, and the top-end Jabra Elite Sport are the latter.
+There’s wireless, and then there’s true wireless, and the top-end Jabra Elite Sport is the latter.
 Beyond the cordless design, the headline feature is the Hear Through tech that allows you to control the way the buds let in or filter out ambient noise – with just a quick button press.

-The on-the-go charging case provides 13.5 hours of battery life in total, but with just 4.5 hours available from a single charge, slower marathon runners will probably want to jog on – although for 99% of your training, this won’t be an issue.
+The on-the-go charging case provides 13.5 hours of battery life in total, but with just 4.5 hours available from a single charge, slower marathon runners will probably want to jog on – although, for 99% of your training, this won’t be an issue.

-Although not marketed for swimming, they’re also IP67 certified water resistant.
-The companion app also utilizes the built-in heart rate monitor to enhance your workouts, along with the internal accelerometer to monitor your reps of squats, lunges and the like.
+Although not marketed for swimming, they’re also IP67 certified water-resistant.
+The companion app also utilizes the built-in heart rate monitor to enhance your workouts, along with the internal accelerometer to monitor your reps of squats, lunges, and the like.

 These are expensive buds, but the amount they can do is incredible – for many, they’ll be your go-to choice for your new running headphones.

 The PowerBeats 3 running headphones are yet another pair of Beats headphones that aim to keep your tunes pumping while you keep your legs pumping.
 They may come with a high price that is a signature of the Beats and Apple brands, but they offer a lot for runners, and especially for Apple users.

 With 12-hour battery life and a quick charge function that can add an hour of battery life in a few minutes, the PowerBeats 3 should rarely run out of juice in the middle of anything short of an insane ultra-marathon.
 They’re also ready for all the sweat from your brow, and can even handle a run in the rain.